palivoda/esper/README.md

 | tictac() | Timer that is actived only when device is online and ready.
 Intended to sensor readigns. |

 # Development environment
+* Source code projects are setup in community edition [Platformio for Atom].
+All steps below assume this environment folders structure.
+## Creating application with Esper:
-* Git clone in to directory and open with [Platformio for Atom].
+* Git clone in to directory TODO:[Esper application template]
-* Check [platformio.ini] file for setting up your board.
+* Open [platformio.ini] file and setup your board configuration.
-* Connect ESP to USB and Run build.
+* Connect your ESP chip to USB port and Run build.
 For ESP-01 it takes 10 seconds to start AP.
 * Connect to 'ESPER device' AP and open URL "esper.iot" to setup WiFi and MQTT settings.
 * After save device will reboot and send esper/init MQTT mesage.
+## Core Esper development:
+* Git clone in to directory.
+* Open directory as project in Paltformio
+* add main.cpp in to src directory.
+* Check [platformio.ini] file for setting up your board.
+* You should be able to build Esper core now.
+## Extending Esper with new commands:
+To be anonounced when functionality will be implemented.

 # Setting up MQTT environment
 As ESPER communicates via MQTT here is propsed software stack that you can get to kicstart your first DIY IoT project, like smart home: